viczhong/ttp_spotify_calendar/README.md

 ## Run

-Open `~/CalendarFrontEnd/CalendarFrontEnd.xcodeproj` and run the project.
+Open `~/CalendarFrontEnd/CalendarFrontEnd.xcodeproj` with Xcode and run the project.

 ## Screens